Golf Games for Fun: 50+ Ideas Plus Bonus Side Games

 Birdies.
 When someone in the group makes a birdie all the other players have to take a drink.

 Water Hazard.
-If a player puts a ball in the drink then they have to pay a penalty!
+If someone puts a ball in the drink then they have to pay a penalty!
 They have to take a drink.

 Stuck in a Bunker.
 If you don’t get out of a bunker at the first attempt then I’m afraid you need to take a drink.